thinkpad20/dml/README.md

 * DML expressions can deal with collections of objects as well.
 They can iterate over collections as well: if the data contains `"mylist": [1, 2, 3]` then we can write

     ```
-    My list contains ${mylist.Filter(n -> n % 2 == 1).Length} odd numbers: \_
+    My list contains ${mylist.Filter(n -> n % 2 == 1).Length} odd numbers: \
     ${mylist.Filter(n -> n % 2 == 0).Map(RenderNumber).Enumerate}
     ```
   which will render as "My list contains 2 odd numbers: one and three".
-The `\_` is a whitespace skipper which will remove all whitespace (in this case, the line break) until the first non-whitespace character.
 * Function calls can be written prefix with `Foo(bar, baz)` or postfix with `bar.Foo(baz)`
 * Typing is dynamic and somewhat loosey goosey.
 Don't go too crazy with it.
+* There's a large set of useful built-in library functions; for example the `Enumerate` function which renders a list in an English style: `Enumerate(['Tom','Dick','Harry'])` renders as `Tom, Dick, and Harry`, `Enumerate(['crime', 'punishment'])` renders as `crime and punishment`, etc. Of course, you can create these functions yourself if something is missing.